fjdu/chempl/README.md

   This will create an executable with the default name `re` (meaning "rate equation")

+Note that in the file "setup.py", there is one entry

+    library_dirs=["./", "/usr/local/Cellar/gcc/9.2.0_1/lib/gcc/9/"]

+which specifies the location of the gfortran library (i.e. where libgfortran.a is located).

+In the `makefile` there is also one entry

+    LINKOPT?=-lgfortran -L/usr/local/Cellar/gcc/9.2.0_1/lib/gcc/9/

+which is for similar purpose (for the command line executable).

+You will probably need to change the two entries based on the setup in your computer.

+You may try to find the location of libgfortran.a using the following command

+    dirname `gfortran --print-file-name libgfortran.a`

 # Examples

 - For the python wrapper